Piramide Vincent 4215 m

 Access via the Val Sesia (Piemonte) - From the A26 Highway exit to Romagnano Sesia and take the road to Varallo Sesia.
 Here continue following all the Val Sesia road to Alagna Valsesia.
 From Alagna Valsesia take the Cable car to Pianalunga - Passo dei Salati – Indren

-2. To the Rif.
-Gnifetti 3611 m or Rif.
-Città di Mantova 3498 m: Get to the Rif.
-Gnifetti from Punta Indren, 3260 m (cable car from Alagna or Gressoney) in 1,5 h via the Rif.
-Città di Mantova, 1 h to Rif.
-Città di Mantova.
+Access to the Rif.
+Gnifetti 3611 m and Rif.
+Città di Mantova 3498 m: from Punta Indren, 3260 m (cable car from Alagna or Gressoney) you reach first the Rif.
+Città di Mantova in 1 hour, then the Ref.
+Gnifetti in 1,30 hour.
 In the lower part, it is a marked path (no. 5).
 The traverse of the glacier is not marked.
 From Punta Indren, traverse the ski-run, slowly going up on the Indrenglacier till you reach the outstanding rock band above which the Mantova-hut is situated (yellow-red signs).
 You climb up the rock steps (fixed ropes).
 From the hut, you go up over the E-side of the Lysglacier to the N and at the end over rocks to the Gnifetti hut.

 Alternatively by walk (no cable car) 7 h from Alagna